Posted on 19th Apr 2016

 SEBI or Securities and Exchange Board of India charges for purchase and sale transactions of securities in India.
 It is the fixed charge of Rs 20/crore or 0.0002% for equity delivery, intraday, derivative and currency F&O. There are no SEBI charges on the commodity.Exchange Transaction charges

 It comprises of two charges viz turnover charges plus clearing charges.
 Turnover charges is a fee levied by Stock exchanges like NSE, BSE and MCX for trade executed through them.
 It varies with segment and stock exchanges.
 Clearing charges are the charges which broker pays to professional clearing members to clear the trade.
 Broker charges both of it to the clients to pay it off.

 Do you know you could save the brokerage cost significantly by moving to online stock broker?
 Our expert team compare top share brokers in India to help investors like you.
 STOP paying Demat AMC, brokerage in %, PCM fee and high stamp duty today.

 We can help you choose the right broker.
 Contact us today...

 As the name implies this is the tax imposed on transactions in stock, index options and futures.
 It is not charged on bond, currency and mutual fund.
 STT varies for Equity (Cash) and F&O transactions.
 For delivery based trading, it is charged on both purchase and sale side.
 For intraday and F&O segment, it is only charged on sell side.

 STT on commodity is called CTT or Commodity Transaction Tax.
 CTT is not applied on certain agro commodities but it is applied on all non agro commodities like gold, silver and non-ferrous metals such as copper and energy products like crude oil and natural gas.

-Service tax is levied on all services provided in India.
-The new service tax rate is 15% in India.
+GST is levied on all services provided in India.
+The new GST rate is 18% in India.
 For securities transaction, it is calculated on brokerage charges plus transaction cost.